SelimLin/vasp2spn/README.md

 orthotest.py calculates overlap between selected wavefunctions and print the results that should demonstrate the orthonormality between Kohn-Sham orbitals.
 It is a useful test to check whether the augmentation parts of all-electron wavefunctions are correctly recovered.

-procartest.py calculate atomic contribution for each Kohn-Sham orbitals and compare the results with VASP output PROCAR.
+procartest.py calculates atomic contributions for each Kohn-Sham orbital and compare the results with VASP output PROCAR.
 This script requires a PROCAR calculated with LORBIT=12 and the orbital resolved phase informations are also calculated and compared.

 ## Usage